 Save and queue the build.
 Once the build is done, click the link to the completed build (for example, Build 1634), click Artifacts, and then click Explore to see the .zip file produced by the build.
 This is the web deploy package that your release pipeline will consume to deploy your app.

 Continuously deploy (CD) your app

-After you've run the CI build, you're ready to create a continuous deployment (CD) release definition so that you can deploy your app to:
+After you've run the CI build, you're ready to create a continuous deployment (CD) release pipeline so that you can deploy your app to:

 What code is in the sample app?